Data Driven Marketing

 Here is the final version of the funnel:

-Webinar funnel for selling online courses
+3. Webinar funnel for selling online courses

 You have a webinar that you’re running.
-People get to your webinar optin page either through Facebook ads, blog posts, Facebook retargeting, your website and newsletter.
-There will, of course, be people who get to the optin page but don’t sign up.
+People get to your webinar opt-in page either through Facebook ads, blog posts, Facebook retargeting, your website and newsletter.
+There will, of course, be people who get to the opt-in page but don’t sign up.
 So you will be able to get them back on track with Facebook retargeting ads.

 When someone signs up, they are going to be sent to the Thank you page and receive a confirmation email.
-You are going to be sending them pre-frame emails to make sure that as many people as possible show up on the webinar.
+You are going to be sending them pre-frame emails to make sure that as many people as possible show up for the webinar.
 At the same time, you would ideally have some Facebook authority ads shown to people who opted in, and the idea of these is pointing people to somewhere on the internet (not on your site) where you have been featured (a podcast, an interview, an article, etc).

 Ideally then, someone attends the webinar, and at the end of it they go to the sales page.
-But if they don’t go to the sales page, you will be sending them post-webinar email sequence and running some Facebook retargeting ads to point them to the sales page.
+But if they don’t go to the sales page, you will be sending them a post-webinar email sequence and running some Facebook retargeting ads to point them to the sales page.

 If they don’t attend the webinar, you will be throwing some Facebook retargeting ads and emails at them to get them to watch the replay.
 After they watch the replay, you are going to send them the post-webinar email sequence and show them retargeting ads to get them to the sales page.

-If someone goes to the sales page and they add to cart, and add in their credit card details, you should offer them something extra – an order bump.
+If someone goes to the sales page and they add to their cart, and add in their credit card details, you should offer them something extra – an order bump.
 If they don’t buy the full-price offer, then you should offer them a reduced option one.
 You could even have a second, different order bump after that.
 At the end, they reach the order confirmation page.

 After they’ve bought, you want to send them an email sequence with useful content that will occasionally point them to the sales page.

-Free trial funnel for SaaS businesses
+4. Free trial funnel for SAAS business

 Another type of sales funnel is the SaaS free trial funnel.
 If you’re a SaaS business owner, this funnel could make quite a difference in terms of your conversion rates from free trials to customers.

-Some people will go to your free trial page but won’t opt in.
+Some people will go to your free trial page but won’t opt-in.
 You will want to follow up with them with an email sequence that will eventually take them to the order page.
 You will also use Facebook retargeting ads to get them to the order page.

 Some of these people will opt in for the free trial, but they won’t buy.
 You will again use Facebook retargeting to get them back on track and take them to the order page.
 If they reach the order page but don’t checkout – you know what’s next – more Facebook retargeting!